antmicro/renode-linux-runner-action/docs/Devices.md

       vivid
 ```

-## Old multilne string passing devices
+## Passing devices by multiline string

-Devices can also be written out simply as new lines in the multiline string.
-Then you have to write out all the parameters one by one (without their names).
+Devices can also be written out simply as individual lines in a multiline string.
+Then all the parameters have to be listed one by one (without their names).

 For example: